nandaferreira/nandaferreira/README.md

-# Hi!
-My name´s Fernanda
+# hi! i'm Fernanda

-🎓 I'm currently majoring in Computer Science at UFU
+🎓 currently majoring in Computer Science at UFU

-👩‍💻I'm studying SQL
+👩‍💻i'm studying SQL

-💟I love playing the guitar and taking my dog for a walk
+💟i love playing the guitar and taking my dog for a walk

 <div>
   <a href="https://github.com/nandaferreira">